leighmacdonald/uncletopia/README.md

 - `ansible-galaxy collection install ansible.posix`

-For contributors, you should also enable the git hooks:
+For contributors, you should also enable the git hooks for the repo:

 	git config core.hooksPath .hooks